The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds: The Seiberg-Witten equations and monopole Floer homology

 \subsection{Relation with spectral geometry.}

 We will focus from now on the case of a rational homology sphere $Y$.
-If $Y$ admits a metric for which (suitable small perturbations of) the Seiberg-Witten equations do not admit \textit{irreducible} solutions, then $\mathit{HM}(Y)= 0$.
-On the other hand, very little is known in general known about the set of solutions to the Seiberg-Witten equations itself other than manifolds which have positive scalar curvature or are flat (see \cite{KM}).
+If $Y$ admits a metric such that for all spin$^c$ structures (suitable small perturbations of) the Seiberg-Witten equations do not admit \textit{irreducible} solutions, then $\mathit{HM}(Y)= 0$.
+On the other hand, very little is known in general about the set of solutions to the Seiberg-Witten equations itself other than on manifolds which have positive scalar curvature or are flat (see \cite{KM}).
 In this case, one can show that the equations do not admit irreducible solutions for suitable small perturbations by means of a Bochner type argument involving the Weitzenb\"ock formula.
 The case of Seifert manifolds can be understood if one studies a different set of equations where the Levi-Civita connection is replaced by a non standard reducible one \cite{MOY}.
 As a refinement of argument in the first case, we will now discuss the following. \begin{thm} Let $Y$ be a rational homology sphere equipped with a Riemannian metric $g$.
 Let $\lambda_1^*$ be the least eigenvalue of the Laplacian on coexact $1$-forms, and $\tilde{s}(p)$ the sum of the two least eigenvalues of the Ricci curvature at $p$.
-If $\lambda_1^*>-\mathrm{inf}_{p\in Y} \tilde{s}(p)/2$ then on $(Y,g)$ the Seiberg-Witten equations have no irreducible solutions. \end{thm} Theorem \ref{spectralnew} is a slight refinement of the main result of \cite{Lin}, for which the stronger assumption $\lambda_1^*>-\mathrm{inf}_{p\in Y} \tilde{s}(p)$ is required.
+If $\lambda_1^*>-\mathrm{inf}_{p\in Y} \tilde{s}(p)/2$ then for all spin$^c$ structures on $(Y,g)$ the Seiberg-Witten equations (for sufficiently small perturbations) have no irreducible solutions. \end{thm} Theorem \ref{spectralnew} is a slight refinement of the main result of \cite{Lin}, for which the stronger assumption $\lambda_1^*>-\mathrm{inf}_{p\in Y} \tilde{s}(p)$ is required.
 As for a hyperbolic metric $\tilde{s}=-4$ everywhere, Theorem \ref{Thm3} follows.

 While there are qualitative results on the behavior of $\lambda_1^*$ for hyperbolic three-manifolds \cite{Jam},\cite{McG}, the goal of this paper is to find examples of hyperbolic three-manifolds for which the explicit bound $\lambda_1^*>2$ holds.
 In fact, the slight improvement on the main theorem from \cite{Lin} provided by the inequality in Theorem \ref{spectralnew} will be crucial for drawing conclusions in many of the examples of Theorem \ref{Thm1}. \\